Malaysia Federal Route 67

-Federal Route 67 is a federal road in Kedah, Malaysia, connecting Sungai Petani in the west to Baling in the east.
+Federal Route 67, Jalan Sungai Petani–Baling is a federal road in Kedah, Malaysia, connecting Sungai Petani in the west to Baling in the east.

-Route background
+Route description

+Jalan Sungai Petani–Baling or Federal Route 67 gazetted on 10 October 1989.
 The Kilometre Zero of the Federal Route 67 is located at Sungai Petani, at its interchange with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia.

 Features

 At most sections, the Federal Route 67 was built under the JKR R5 road standard, with a speed limit of 90 km/h.

+Federal Route 67 overlaps with FT4 East–West Highway from Tawar to Kupang.

+During the FT4 East–West Highway construction, some parts built with acquisitied existing Jalan Baling–Sungai Petani's section.
+These sections started at Pekan Tawar until to Pekan Kupang.
+As the result, both routes overlaps and does not changing route code.
+A part of that, Federal Route 67 is also one of the location frequently happened accident.
+This route listed in Ops Selamat 1 made by Royal Malaysia Police (RMP/PDRM) in 2012.